hiddenSymmetries/simsopt/paper.md

 components.
 The parallelized finite-difference gradient capability uses MPI, to support use of multiple compute nodes, and to support concurrent calculations with physics codes like VMEC and SPEC that employ MPI.
 Biot-Savart calculations are accelerated using SIMD intrinsics and OpenMP parallelization.

 SIMSOPT does not presently use input data files to define optimization problems, in contrast to STELLOPT.
 Rather, problems are specified using a python driver script, in which objects are defined and configured.
-However, objects related to specific physics codes may use their own input files.
-In particular, a `Vmec` object can be initialized using a standard VMEC `input.*` input file, and a `Spec` object can be initialized using a standard SPEC `*.sp` input file.
+An advantage of this approach is that any other desired scripting elements can be included.
+One way this capability can be used (which is done in the first example below) is to define a series of optimization steps, in which the size of the parameter space is increased at each step, along with the numerical resolution parameters of the codes.
+The former is valuable to avoid getting stuck in a local minimum, and the latter improves computational efficiency.

 # Capabilities